Get Better Quotes 35+

 used as well as a maximum payroll that can be used for premium calculations.

-Most insurance agents are generalists; so they're not experts on workers' compensation coverage and often don't know when
+Most insurance agents are generalists.
+They're not experts on workers' compensation coverage and often don't

-an owner or officer can choose to exclude themselves from a policy.
+know when an owner or officer can choose to exclude themselves from a policy.
+Conversely, they don't know the rules for owner inclusion either.
 At Workers Compensation

-Shop.com, we think employers should know their rights and make their own determination
+Shop.com, we think employers should know their rights and make their own informed decision

-as to whether or not the want to be included or excluded (Election of coverage or rejection
+as to whether or not they want to be included or excluded (Election of coverage or rejection

 of coverage) from their workers compensation policy.